elastic/rally/docs/command_line_reference.rst

 Example::

    # Run a benchmark with defaults (i.e. JDK 8)
-   esrally --distribution-version=5.0.0
+   esrally race --distribution-version=5.0.0
    # Force to run with JDK 11
-   esrally --distribution-version=7.0.0 --runtime-jdk=11
+   esrally race --distribution-version=7.0.0 --runtime-jdk=11

 It is also possible to specify the JDK that is bundled with Elasticsearch with the special value ``bundled``.
 The `JDK is bundled from Elasticsearch 7.0.0 onwards <https://www.elastic.co/guide/en/elasticsearch/reference/current/release-highlights-7.0.0.html#_bundle_jdk_in_elasticsearch_distribution>`_.